Film / The Three Musketeers (1973)

 - This gets a Call Back in The Return of the Musketeers when a wounded Porthos throws his sword at Justine during the final battle.
 He misses, but does distract her at a crucial moment, allowing D'Artagnan and Raoul to turn the tide of the battle.

-- Truer To The Text: The first two movies despite some combining, cutting and killing off of characters is extremely close to the source material.
-The third is as stated a loose adaptation.
+- Truer to the Text: The first two movies, despite some combining, cutting and killing off of characters and a generous dose of slapstick, is extremely close to the source material than most other versions.
+The third is, as stated, a loose adaptation.

 - Unnecessary Combat Roll: D'Artagnan's father teaches him the move.
 It does not work in actual combat.